 - Public Transit Innovations: Autonomous electric buses and high-speed trains reduce reliance on personal vehicles.

-- Micromobility Solutions: E-scooters and electric bikes offer sustainable alternatives for short trips, reducing urban traffic and emissions.
+- Micro-mobility Solutions: E-scooters and electric bikes offer sustainable alternatives for short trips, reducing urban traffic and emissions.

 Challenges in Sustainable Transportation